AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 magento/module-bundle-product-override-data-exporter
 ```

-Customers using Luma and Adobe Commerce Core GraphQL can install a module that provides Luma compatability and disables the PHP core price indexer:
+Customers using Luma and Adobe Commerce Core GraphQL can install a module that provides Luma compatibility and disables the PHP core price indexer:

 ```
 adobe-commerce/catalog-adapter
 ```

-Note that the `catalog-adapter` is only compatible with 2.4.5.
+The `catalog-adapter` is only compatible with 2.4.5.
 Support for 2.4.4 and 2.4.6 will be released in the near future.
-The PHP core price indexer can be re-enabled if needed by a third party extension or any other reason.
+The PHP core price indexer can be re-enabled if needed by a third-party extension or any other reason.

 ## Caveats